 You can tell by the number of fancy coffee machines and brewing stations a place has that its coffee quality is going to be spectacular.
 Seniman Coffee Studio was one of the best cafes in Ubud for coffee and workspaces.
 It has a large indoor work space with several outlets for charging laptops, and an open balcony area to people watch.
 Seniman Coffee Studio a separate, less cozy room with AC, but the main indoor space has many windows and a nice breeze coming through.

 The WiFi was fast and consistent until this best Ubud cafe started to get crowded.
-People were Facetiming or streaming videos left and right when it was busy, slowing down the WiFi a bit.
+People were Facetiming or streaming videos left and right when it was busy, slowing down the WiFi.

 2. Anomali Coffee Ubud